checkly/docs.checklyhq.com/site/content/docs/integrations/terraform.md

 1. Specify your monitoring infrastructure as code, and have it live in source control.
 2. Manage large numbers of checks efficiently and without manual intervention.

-If you have a complex active monitoring setup that often need updating, Terraform is our recommended solution.
+If you have a complex active monitoring setup that often needs updating, Terraform is our recommended solution.

 Following is a short introduction to using the Checkly Terraform provider; for in-depth information, please see the [official documentation](https://registry.terraform.io/providers/checkly/checkly/latest/docs).